kamenpp/PfamClassification/README.md

 The Pfam seed random split dataset: https://www.kaggle.com/googleai/pfam-seed-random-split It contains sequences of protein domains and their corresponding protein families.
 In addition, it contains the multiple sequence alignment for each domain.
 In total there are 17,929 protein families in Pfam v.32.0.

+Exploration of the data with some further comments, visualisations and (some of) my thought process is in explore_data.ipynb.
+Please, feel free to take a look.

 # Approach
 Screening the literature for possible approaches shows that over the years there has been a variety of approaches that have been shown to work well.
 Examples include: